akhiljalan/beautiful-jekyll/research.md

 # Bachelor's Thesis: Structure of the Sandpile Group

 ![Alt Text](img/1000000_grains_400_sidelen_RdPu.png)
-*Visualization of the stabilization of a sandpile on the 400-by-400 integer grid, with an initial configuration of 1 million grains of sand placed at the origin.
+*Figure: Visualization of the stabilization of a sandpile on the 400-by-400 integer grid, with an initial configuration of 1 million grains of sand placed at the origin.
 Each pixel is a vertex.
 Color indicates number of grains in the final configuration.*

 **Advisor**: [Nikhil Srivastava](https://math.berkeley.edu/~nikhil/)